adibahnordin98/tailwind-learning/Readme.md

 }
 ```

-Now, when you run `npm run dev` or `npm run build` in your mini project's subfolder, it will use the parent `node_modules` folder.
+_NOTE: As the `node_modules` folder is located in the `tailwind-mini-projects` parent directory, all mini projects will have access to the parent modules._

 ## Current Mini Projects